-In GCSE History you will learn about Crime and Punishment through the ages, through the days of the Bloody Code and up to Jack the Ripper in 1888.
+In GCSE history you will learn about ‘Medicine Through Time, from 1250 to the Present Day’, a unit that encompasses beliefs about the causes, prevention and treatment of diseases from the Black Death through to the Human Genome Project.
 You will also focus on Elizabethan England and the Spanish Armada, examine the rise of Hitler and the evil of the Nazi state and investigate the circumstances surrounding the Cold War stand-off between the USSR and the West.
 These topics have been selected for their accessibility, interest, and relevance to contemporary issues.

 Tottington High School

 Paper copies of any of the information on this website will be provided by the school upon request